The 46 Best Podcasts for Your Next Road Trip or Long Flight

 Images courtesy Crash Course Black American History and Sidedoor

-Hindsight is 20/20—and it’s particularly interesting to revisit the events and public figures of the past with a bit of modern perspective.
-That’s how host Sarah Marshall approaches her podcast, which reconsiders topics like the Terry Schiavo case, Yoko Ono and the Beatles, and an on-going, discursive exploration of the O.J.
+Hindsight is 20/20—and it’s particularly interesting to revisit the events and public figures of the past with a modern perspective.
+That’s how host Sarah Marshall approaches her podcast, which reconsiders topics like the Terry Schiavo case, Yoko Ono and the Beatles, and an ongoing, discursive exploration of the O.J.
 Simpson case.
-Recent stand-out episodes explore stories of survival with adventurer Blair Braverman.
-A close look at the soccer team whose plane crashed into the Andes was spell-binding listening.
+Adventurer Blair Braverman is their “survival correspondent,” and in a recent episode, they took a close look at the Uruguayan rugby team whose plane crashed into the Andes—it’s spellbinding listening.

 Writer Clint Smith hosts this 50-episode podcast, which wrapped at the end of 2022.
-It provides a nuanced and comprehensive history class on Black America in relatively short—15-minutes-long—episodes.
-Smith starts with the arrival of the first enslaved people to what would become the U.S. and concludes with the Black Lives Matter movement.
+It provides a nuanced and comprehensive history class on Black America in relatively short (15 minutes long) episodes.
+Smith starts with the arrival of the first enslaved people to what would become the United States and concludes with the Black Lives Matter movement.

-For a truly long-term commitment, start at the beginning of this 400-plus-episode (and growing) podcast.
+Setting out on a lengthy road trip?
+Start at the beginning of this 430-plus-episode (and growing) podcast.
 Host and writer Jamie Jeffers continues to make his stately, and fascinating, way through British history.
-He began with the end of the last ice age and recently arrived at the year 1069.
+He began with the end of the last ice age and recently arrived at Prince Robert’s rebellion against his father, William the Conqueror, in the 11th century.
+In other words: There are miles to go before the sun sets on the British Empire.

 From Our Partners